water-splitting-group/HTE-experimental-data/labjournal_entries/README.md

 `accuracy_liquid_handling` contains the labjournal entry for the accuracy determination of the liquid handler of the used ChemSpeed

+`autocatalytic_deactivation` contains the labjournal entries for the manual experiments to investigate the autocatalytic deactivation of the reaction system

 `buffer_testing` contains the labjournal entries for preparation of the stock solutions and the automated irradaition experiments for the testing of different buffers

 `leakage` contains the labjournal entries for the test of the leakage rate after different numbers of punctures through the septum